ibm-ecosystem-engineering/Watson-NLP/Getting-Started.md

 ![assets](Screenshots/assets.png)

-4. Before working with the notebooks, we need to define the environment in which these notebooks will run.
+4. Before working with the notebooks, you need to define the environment in which these notebooks will run.
 To get started on that, click on the **Manage** tab.

 ![manage_tab](Screenshots/manage_tab.png)